jelurida-dev/app-ledger-ardor-main/README.md

 The derivation composition flow is for path P:

-1] os_perso_derive_node_bip32 derives KLKR and chaincode for P (will explain later why we need this) acording to the (https://cardanolaunch.com/assets/Ed25519_BIP.pdf ""BIP32-Ed25519 Hierarchical Deterministic paper") using SLIP10 initialization on 512 bits master seed from bip39/bip32 24 words
+1. os_perso_derive_node_bip32 derives KLKR and chaincode for P (will explain later why we need this) acording to the [BIP32-Ed25519 Hierarchical Deterministic paper](https://cardanolaunch.com/assets/Ed25519_BIP.pdf) using SLIP10 initialization on 512 bits master seed from bip39/bip32 24 words
-2] derive PublicKeyED25519 using cx_eddsa_get_public_key and KL, the point is encoded as 65 bytes 04 XBigEndian YBigEndian 3] PubleyKeyED25519YLE = convert(YBigEndian) - just reverse the bytes
+2. derive PublicKeyED25519 using cx_eddsa_get_public_key and KL, the point is encoded as 65 bytes 04 XBigEndian YBigEndian
+3. PubleyKeyED25519YLE = convert(YBigEndian) - just reverse the bytes
-4] PublicKeyCurve25519X = morphe(PubleyKeyEED25519YLE)
+4. PublicKeyCurve25519X = morphe(PubleyKeyEED25519YLE)

 Points on Curve25519 can be defined by just the X point (cuz each X has only 1 Y), so PublicKeyCurve25519X and KL should hold PublicKeyCurve25519X = KL * Curve25519BasePoint